clelidm/MinCompSpin_Greedy/README.md

 # Greedy search
 # for the best Minimally Complex Models (MCM)

 This program allows to **detect community structures in binary data**, while taking into account possible **high-order patterns of the data** in the detection of the communities (i.e., possible high-order correlations between the variables).
 The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) that have minimal information theoretic complexity.
 These models are called Minimally Complex Models (MCM).
 The selected model can be used as a generative model for data.
-Details can be found in the paper [1] *Statistical Inference of Minimally Complex Models* available in [arXiv:2008.00520](https://arxiv.org/abs/2008.00520).
+Details can be found in the paper [*Statistical Inference of Minimally Complex Models*](https://arxiv.org/abs/2008.00520) [1].

 This program is complementary to the program available [here](https://github.com/clelidm/MinCompSpin), which performs an exhaustive search for the best community.
 This program performs a greedy search for the best community, which is more appropriate for large systems (more than `15` spin variables).